tannerblair/tx-vaccine-tracker/readme.md

 ### VaccineTracker Parameters

-There is an __init__.py file at the root directory.
-If run, that will start the utility with the default settings:

 | Field         | Datatype       | Description                                                                                |
 |---------------|----------------|--------------------------------------------------------------------------------------------|
 | notifiers     | List[Notifier] | What user notifications to call when a vaccine is available.                               |